hmakelin/gisnav/docs/pages/setup.rst

         * US coverage only

 .. note::
-    Commercial web-based map services are often tile-based (as opposed to WMS) because serving pre-computed tiles is more efficient than computing unique rasters for each requested bounding box separately in large volumes.
-You may need a WMS proxy if you decide to go with a web-based option.
+    Commercial web-based map services are often tile-based (as opposed to WMS) because it is more efficient to serve pre-computed tiles than to compute unique rasters for each individual requested bounding box.
+You will need a WMS proxy if you decide to go with a tile-based endpoint.

 .. warning::